 tools to put the spilled solid in a convenient waste disposal container.

-solid.
-Poisonous solid.
+Corrosive solid.
 Stop leak if without risk.
-Do not get water inside
+Do not get water inside container.

-container.
+substance damp using water spray.
 Do not touch spilled material.
-Use water spray to reduce vapors.
+Use water spray

-Prevent entry into sewers, basements or confined areas; dike if needed.
+to reduce vapors.
+Prevent entry into sewers, basements or confined areas; dike

 7: Handling and Storage Precautions:

 container dry.
 Keep away from heat.
 Keep away from sources of ignition.
-Empty
+Keep

 8: Exposure Controls/Personal Protection Engineering Controls: